Netflix Business Model is a mix of On-Demand Subscription with All You Can Eat business models types. Let’s better understand that in this article.

-- Basic: for the lowest fee, you have unlimited movies and TV shows, and you can watch the content at any device (laptop, TV, smartphone, tablet …), but HD is not available and you can watch only one screen at a time.
+- Basic: for the lowest fee, you have unlimited movies and TV shows, and you can watch the content on any device (laptop, TV, smartphone, tablet …), but HD is not available and you can watch only one screen at a time.

 - Standard: in this plan, you have HD available and you can have two screens on at the same time.

-- Premium: the top plan of Netflix offers content in Ultra HD and possibility to watch four screens at the same time.
+- Premium: the top plan of Netflix offers content in Ultra HD and the possibility to watch four screens at the same time.

 Is Netflix profitable?

-For sure Netflix has a huge cost structure and, in the beginning of the current business model, the company had to invest a lot in order to accomplish the kind of video collection it wanted to offer the customers.
+For sure Netflix has a huge cost structure and, at the beginning of the current business model, the company had to invest a lot in order to accomplish the kind of video collection it wanted to offer the customers.

 So, Netflix hasn’t always been a profitable business.
 But it is now.
 In 2018, Netflix generated over 1 billion dollars, and this was 116% bigger than the income in the previous year.
 The following year, it generated over 1.8 billion dollars, an increase of 154% over 2018.
 And the expectation is that cash flow will only improve for the coming years, moving to a positive.